ArmandoArV/TC2037-LexerAnalyzer/README.md

 ## How to use it
 Simply add as many `.txt` files as you want, the analyzer will be executed in auto.
+Once added the txt, simply click execute in the `main.py` file for running the program.
+Once done **CHECK** the console, will be outputted your code, also check in your workspace for the HTML file.
 ## Tokenization
 ```python
   matchers = [